k2view-academy/K2View-Academy/articles/25_environments/05_set_and_list_commands.md

     (1 row affected)
     ~~~

-  - To reset the environment back to the default *_dev* on the cluster level, use the following syntax:
+  - To reset the environment to the default *_dev* on a cluster level, use the following syntax:

     ~~~
     SET_GLOBAL ENVIRONMENT='';